stefan-lazarevski/MiK-24-25/README.md

-Project for image recognition for the subject MiK
+Project for image recognition for the subject Media and Communications 2024-2025